Dallyds/Employee-database-analysis-SQL-/README.md

 1. Import the employee database into MySQL
 2. Open MySQL Workbench
-3. Run `queries.sql` for basic analysis
+3. Run `employeedatabaseanalysis.sql` for analysis
-4. Run `advanced_queries.sql` for advanced insights

 ---